hbowie/practopian-v3/commonplace-book/A Work Ethic Gone Mad.md

 Author: Matthew Stewart

 Date: 2009

+Tags: balance, humanism, mission, value creation

 Work Title: The Management Myth: Why the Experts Keep Getting it Wrong

 Work Type: Book

+Work Minor Title:

+Work Link:

 Work Id:  0393065537

 Work Pages:  280-281

 Work Rights:  Copyright

 Work Rights Holder:  Matthew Stewart

 Publisher:  W. W. Norton and Company

 Publisher City:  New York, London

 Date Added: 2010-02-27 13:29:06 -0800

 Body:

 The blend of corporate mysticism and transcendental consumerism he [Tom Peters] offers has its roots planted in the pragmatic, optimistic, can-do American work ethic.
 But, like the Taylorist philosophy from which it springs, it is also a work ethic gone mad.
 It begins with the idea that work can be meaningful and stretches it to the point where there is no meaning outside work.
 It becomes a deluded form of optimism, a feverish activity that masks an underlying anxiety about the meaning of life, a form of self-alienation so complete that the self disappears entirely into its consumer preferences and transactions.